boardzilla/boardzilla-docs/docs/game/board.md

 ## Movement

-Pieces can be created in a particular place on the board, but will move around as players take their actions.
+Pieces can be created in any Space or on the game itself.
+They can then move around as players take their actions.
 There are several ways to do this but the simplest is [`putInto`](../api/classes/Piece#putinto).

 ```ts